jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

        |   |
 ```

-A method called #win_indexes checks what the current state ("X," "O" or blank) is of each of the board cells in WIN_COMBINATIONS by iterating through the WIN_COMBINATIONS array and, for each index, using the #position method of the Board class to find that cell's current state:
+A method called #win_indexes checks what the current state ("X," "O" or blank) is of each of the board cells in WIN_COMBINATIONS by iterating through the WIN_COMBINATIONS array and, for each index, using the aforementioned #position method of the Board class to find that cell's current state:

 ```
 def win_indexes